fluiddyn/fluidfoam/doc/index.rst

 The simplest way to install fluidfoam is by using pip::

-  pip install fluidfoam
+  pip install fluidfoam --user

-You can get the source code from `Bitbucket
+You can get the source code from `github
-<https://bitbucket.org/fluiddyn/fluidfoam>`_ or from `the Python Package Index
+<https://github.com/fluiddyn/fluidfoam>`_ or from `the Python Package Index
 <https://pypi.python.org/pypi/fluidfoam/>`_.

 The development mode is often useful.
 From the root directory, run::